'Barcelona would be financially better off without Messi' - Interim president Tusquets doubles down on exit talk | Goal.com

 But Tusquets has endeavoured to tone down the severity of his original comments, stressing that his discussion about the striker's position was merely on the measure of economic impact.

-"I didn't say that I would've sold Messi; I said that, financially, him leaving would been good for the club," the 69-year-old told Catalunya Radio .
+"I didn't say that I would've sold Messi; I said that, financially, him leaving would have been good for the club," the 69-year-old told Catalunya Radio.

 "We'd be better off because we said that his salary is the highest in the world.
 Nothing could be truer.
 But I'm nobody, the decision is his and the managing board cannot take these decisions.